What's True About The Myth About Squarespace SEO: A Review

 Sometimes in Squarespace, headlines and an effective, hierarchical headline structure are difficult to set up or doing so wastes the attractive features of the template.

 Is this absolutely necessary?
 No. Some pages will just have a headline or two and relatively little text.
+These are an example of “thin” pages.
 While that's not ideal, it's not a major problem if other pages take up the slack.
 It isn't even absolutely necessary to avoid multiple H1 headlines, as folks used to think.
 The hierarchy just needs to make sense.
 That has been confirmed by Matt Cutts, formerly of Google.
 On the other hand, it's a great way to go, and it should be your default headline structure.
 I try to limit pages to a single H1 if it isn't too much trouble and it doesn't deform the page to do so.

 So it's a significant problem that on some Squarespace templates, there's no way to have an H1 headline on certain pages.